 Unfortunately, an advanced skier may feel restricted and limited.
 There are only 20km of the difficult slope.
 However, what the resort lacks in challenging slopes is more than it makes up for with the freeriding terrain.
 Also, there is an annual freeride event (Open Faces) which brings together skiers from all around the world.

-Given that the slopes are located between 1,600m and 2,300m, and that they face north, the resort receives a lot of snowfall all year long.
+Given that the slopes are located between 1,600m and 2,300m, and that they face north, it receives a lot of snowfall all year long.
 Most of the trails have a red rating.
 However, there are some that rated blue.
 Only one is rated black (for experts).

 The freeriding terrain cascades down to the mountain’s base.

-You can access the resort through a shuttle bus from Innsbruck.
+You can access it through a shuttle bus from Innsbruck.